hexanal/fredmercy-blog/LOG.md

     * minimal JSON
     * block-stitching; there's already something to use "blocks" easily, see in `resume.html`
     * could even all be in HandlebarsJS bro (see: `## markdown`)

-* taking the time, taking it slow to create something
-    - makes it sturdier, it weathers the storm
-    - can't crumble something that's already stripped down!
-    - build as you go, document your way, exploratory building
-    - the thoughtful act
-    - this is why products that help to develop faster, and _iterate_, and deploy faster, etc. are missing the point **I'm** trying to make
-        - building is an art whose value is great but it doesn't seek _value for value's sake_
-        - it shouldn't be about trying to get to a product sooner, otherwise it's just a race to the bottom, you know?
-        - keep adding new stuff! it'll be alright!
-        - it should be about taking the time and the care to deliver something special: something that simply works.

 * “next-gen” web buzzwords
     - html imports